 Address: Place du Panthéon, 75005 Paris

-The Jardin des Plantes is the main botanical garden in France.
-It is one of seven departments of the Muséum national d'histoire naturelle.
+Jardin des Plantes is the main botanical garden in France.
+It is one of seven departments of the Muséum National d'Histoire Naturelle.

-The grounds of the Jardin des Plantes includes four galleries of the Muséum: the Grande Galerie de l'Évolution, the Mineralogy Museum, the Paleontology Museum and the Entomology Museum.
-In addition to the gardens there is also a small zoo, Ménagerie du Jardin des plantes, founded in 1795 by Bernardin de Saint-Pierre from animals of the royal menagerie at Versailles.
+The grounds of the Jardin des Plantes include four galleries of the Museum: Grande Galerie de l'Évolution, the Mineralogy Museum, the Paleontology Museum, and the Entomology Museum.
+In addition to the gardens there is also a small zoo, Ménagerie du Jardin des Plantes, founded in 1795 by Bernardin de Saint-Pierre from animals of the royal menagerie at Versailles.

 Address: 2 Rue Buffon, 75005 Paris

 Among the most charming gourmet addresses, Odette, a pastry house specializing in French cream puffs (choux à la crème) is must try.
 Not only the beautiful, cute look but the taste is really good, not too sweet.

 The picturesque house dating from the 17th century very famous on social media, was where Odette presented itself to the world.
 The location is also a plus, facing the Saint-Julien-le-Pauvre church, one of the former in the capital, and the Square René Viviani-Montebello.

 Very famous place in Paris, and it’s also a dream of many people around the world of shopping at Shakespeare and Company in Paris.
 There you can find new and used English books from the classics to the latest releases.
 Based in Paris but named Shakespeare and Company in 1964 to mark the actor’s 400th birthday.

 Standing opposite Notre Dame, with a big cherry tree outside, pictures of the facade in spring are always a good mark on the social network.

 After buying some choux at Odette, you can come to buy some books and take a break at Shakespeare and Company coffee shop.
 Perfect combo for tea time!